-With autumn nights drawing in and the weather turning colder by the day, GP practices and pharmacies are gearing up for winter.
+As soon as the autumn nights start to draw in and the weather turns colder by the day, GP practices and pharmacies start gearing up for winter.

-Basildon and Brentwood Clinical Commissioning Group (CCG) is reminding people in ‘at risk’ groups to book in for their free flu jab.
+For people in ‘at risk’ groups, autumn is the time to book in for their free flu jab.

 - adults over 65